 Civic Knowledge Requirement

-In order to successfully naturalize as a U.S. citizen, you must have a basic understanding of U.S. history and government, aka “civics”.
+To successfully naturalize as a U.S. citizen, you must have a basic understanding of U.S. history and government, aka “civics”.

 In furtherance of this requirement, you must answer 10 questions correctly from a list of 100 provided by USCIS.